ihoka/ihoka.me/index.md

 Hired initially as a senior Ruby engineer to work on payment systems, became de-facto tech lead of the Payment team.

 - Lead re-platforming projects for Basket and Checkout - extract systems from monolithic architecture into domain aligned components.
 Lead design and implementation for APIs, microservices based on Node.js, GraphQL.
+- Troubleshooted and fixed a compound precision and rounding problem in the tax system, which reduced the companies tax liability significantly.
 - Completed previously started implementation of gift card capability, using GiveX as an external provider.

+Skills: Ruby on Rails, Node.js, GraphQL, DynamoDB, CloudFormation, Docker, Ansible.

 `Mar 2015 - Mar 2018`
 __CTO__ (contract, Aissac), Digital Takeover, Dallas, TX (remote)